tymyrddin/purple/source/docs/ai-security/policy.md

-# The policy and guardrail layer
+# The rule that interprets itself

 Rules enforce deterministically.
 Guardrails interpret probabilistically.
 That distinction has operational consequences that are easy to underestimate when the system is working as intended, and hard to miss when